What Do I Need To Hang My Hammock?

 That's alright, we have put together some information here to help assist when selecting the right hanging accessories to get your hammock off the ground and you relaxing comfortably.

 Firstly, you need a suitable amount of space to hang your hammock.
-This needs to be atleast 3.5m between the two points you plan to hang your hammock from, whether trees, posts or walls.
+There needs to be atleast 3.5m between the two points you plan to hang your hammock from, whether trees, posts or walls, and approx 1.5-1.8m high for your hanging points.
+If installing hammock posts we recommend a span of 4m with hanging fixtures set at 1.8m high.
+This is generally enough space for even the largest hammocks with room to adjust the hang of your hammock as necessary.

 When it comes to hanging your hammock there are basically four main accessory options and each may suit some situations better than others.
 As such there is no 'one size fits all' hanging accessory and for this reason, we don't include them with your hammock.
 These hanging accessory options include;